'I'm going to f*****g shoot you:' BRPD releases body camera footage of May drug arrest

 One officer tried to use a Taser on Veal, but the machine broke and could not be used again.

 Veal was reportedly uncooperative with all commands to roll onto his stomach so he could be handcuffed.
-At one point during the video, officers said they were able to get one cuff onto Veal's wrist, but Veal kicks out, and one of the officers strikes Veal once.
+At one point during the video, officers said they were able to get one cuff onto Veal's wrist, but Veal kicked out, and one of the officers struck Veal once.

 "If you reach for my f*****g Taser one more time I'm going to f*****g shoot you," one of the officers can be heard saying at around the 6:25 mark in the video.